Sharp Sensitivity Analysis for Inverse Propensity Weighting via Quantile Balancing: Numerical examples

 For our primary analysis, we use IPW to adjust for baseline imbalances in covariates between union and nonunion samples.
 Table \ref{table:balance} reports the covariate balance between union and nonunion samples before and after weighting by the (estimated) inverse propensity score.
 On several important characteristics, inverse propensity weighting dramatically improves balance across the two samples.

 The IPW point estimate of the ATE is 0.23 with an associated 90\% confidence interval of $[0.18, 0.27]$.
 Thus, our primary analysis concludes that union membership has a positive effect on wages, at least on average among craftsmen and laborers.
 Both the point estimate and the confidence interval are in agreement with prior literature studying the same problem using cross-sectional data.
 See \cite{ jakubson1991, johnson1975} for overviews.
-Alternative analysis methods (e.g. regression, matching) give essentially the same point estimates when applied to this data.
+An AIPW-based primary analysis gives the same point estimate and confidence interval, up to rounding.

-Freeman \cite{freemn1984_unions}, Mellow \cite{mellow1981} and many other economists have argued that cross-sectional estimates of the union premium overestimate the true causal effect because higher-skill workers are simultaneously more likely to be selected for union jobs and earn high wages.
+\cite{freemn1984_unions}, \cite{mellow1981}, and many other economists have argued that cross-sectional estimates of the union premium overestimate the true causal effect because higher-skill workers are simultaneously more likely to be selected for union jobs and earn higher wages.
 Here, ``skill" refers to an unobserved confounder which is only partially captured by the measured covariates.
-Is it plausible that the positive effect we find in the IPW analysis could be entirely due to the selection on skill?
-A sensitivity analysis may help address this problem.
+Is it plausible that the positive effect we find in the IPW analysis could be entirely due to selection on skill?
+A sensitivity analysis may help address this question.

-Figure \ref{fig:union_results} reports point estimate ranges and 90\% bootstrap confidence intervals from both quantile balancing and the ZSB sensitivity analysis for several values of the sensitivity parameter $\Lambda$.
-We estimate $\hat{Q}_t(x,z)$ for quantile balancing using the standard linear quantile model of Koenker and Bassett \cite{koenker_bassett_1978}.
+Figure \ref{fig:union_results} reports point estimate ranges and 90\% bootstrap confidence intervals from quantile balancing, the ZSB-IPW method, and the ZSB-AIPW method for several values of the sensitivity parameter $\Lambda$.
+For quantile balancing, we estimate conditional quantiles using linear quantile regression with five-fold cross fitting.
+For AIPW, we use linear regression for the outcome model.